-Employee alleges that the work in her former position is still being performed by other individuals in violation of the CBA.
-She also contends that the management employees retained after the instant RIF actually worked as Placement Specialists or other positions that were identified during the instant RIF.
-Employee has provided several documents in support of this contention including 'LinkedIn' profiles50 for current employees in management positions at NPU and a March 2011 job announcement for an Assistant Program director.51
+Employee alleges that the work in his former position is still being performed by other individuals in violation of the CBA.
+He also contends that the management employees retained after the instant RIF actually worked as Placement Specialists or other positions that were identified during the instant RIF.
+Employee has provided several documents in support of this contention including 'LinkedIn' profiles for current employee in management positions at NPU and a March 2011 job announcement for an Assistant Program Director.

 As noted above, OEA's authority over RIF matters is narrowly prescribed and this Office has consistently held that it lacks jurisdiction to entertain any post-RIF activity, which may have occurred at an agency.
-52 Further, Employee has failed to set forth adequate material evidentiary facts or provide direct evidence to corroborate this contention.
-The fact that there are current employees in management positions at NPU, who may have been employed during the instant RIF, as a standalone assertion, does not equate to reasoning that these employees should have been subject to the instant RIF or could not have been employed by Agency at a later date.
+Further, Employee has failed to set forth adequate material evidentiary facts or provide direct evidence to corroborate this contention.
+The fact that there are current employees in management positions at NPU, who may have been employed during the instant RIF, alone, does not equate to reasoning that these employees should have been subject to the instant RIF or could not have been employed by Agency at a later date.